sarabbx/bumblebee/README.md

 Make sure you synchronize the model on MySQL Workbench!

-Go to the directory where the file app.py is saved "cd bumblebee\site", and run the command:
+Go to the directory where the file app.py is saved ex: "cd bumblebee", and run the command:

 python app.python